MicrosoftDocs/sql-docs/docs/relational-databases/accelerated-database-recovery-troubleshooting.md

     The solution is same as long active transaction, consider killing the session, if allowed.
 Also, review the application to determine the nature of the problematic active snapshot scan.

 4. When the PVS size is growing due to long running transactions on primary or secondary replicas, investigate the long running queries and address the bottleneck.
 The `sys.dm_tran_aborted_transactions` DMV shows all aborted transactions.
-The `is_nest_abort` column indicates that the transaction was committed, but there are portions that aborted (savepoints/nested transactions) which can block the PVS cleanup process.
+The `is_nest_abort` column indicates that the transaction was committed, but there are portions that aborted (savepoints or nested transactions) which can block the PVS cleanup process.

 5. If the database is part of an availability group, check the `secondary_low_water_mark`.
 This is the same as the `low_water_mark_for_ghosts` reported by `sys.dm_hadr_database_replica_states`.
 Query `sys.dm_hadr_database_replica_states` to see whether one of the replicas is holding this value behind, since this will also prevent PVS cleanup.
 The version cleanup is held up due to read queries on readable secondaries.
 Both SQL Server on-premise and Azure SQL DB support readable secondaries.
 In the `sys.dm_tran_persistent_version_store_stats` DMV, the `pvs_off_row_page_skipped_low_water_mark` can also give indications of a secondary replica delay.